Entanglement and secret-key-agreement capacities of bipartite quantum interactions and read-only memory devices

 \section{Abstract}

-A bipartite quantum interaction corresponds to the most general quantum interaction that can occur between two quantum systems.
-In this work, we determine bounds on the capacities of bipartite interactions for entanglement generation and secret key agreement.
-Our upper bound on the entanglement generation capacity of a bipartite quantum interaction is given by a quantity that we introduce here, called the bidirectional max-Rains information.
-Our upper bound on the secret-key-agreement capacity of a bipartite quantum interaction is given by a related quantity introduced here also, called the bidirectional max-relative entropy of entanglement.
+A bipartite quantum interaction corresponds to the most general quantum interaction that can occur between two quantum systems in the presence of a bath.
+In this work, we determine bounds on the capacities of bipartite interactions for entanglement generation and secret key agreement between two quantum systems.
+Our upper bound on the entanglement generation capacity of a bipartite quantum interaction is given by a quantity called the bidirectional max-Rains information.
+Our upper bound on the secret-key-agreement capacity of a bipartite quantum interaction is given by a related quantity called the bidirectional max-relative entropy of entanglement.
 We also derive tighter upper bounds on the capacities of bipartite interactions obeying certain symmetries.
-Observing that quantum reading is a particular kind of bipartite quantum interaction, we leverage our bounds from the bidirectional setting to deliver bounds on the capacity of a task that we introduce, called private reading of a wiretap memory cell.
+Observing that reading of a memory device is a particular kind of bipartite quantum interaction, we leverage our bounds from the bidirectional setting to deliver bounds on the capacity of a task that we introduce, called private reading of a wiretap memory cell.
 Given a set of point-to-point quantum wiretap channels, the goal of private reading is for an encoder to form codewords from these channels, in order to establish secret key with a party who controls one input and one output of the channels, while a passive eavesdropper has access to one output of the channels.
 We derive both lower and upper bounds on the private reading capacities of a wiretap memory cell.
 We then extend these results to determine achievable rates for the generation of entanglement between two distant parties who have coherent access to a controlled point-to-point channel, which is a particular kind of bipartite interaction.